Steps for Avoiding Gout Attacks and Flare-Ups

 Lifestyle and diet modification can play a huge role in reducing the frequency and intensity of gout attacks.
 The American Dietetic Association (ADA) has several recommendations to help prevent painful flare-ups.
 The first is to drink 8-16 glasses (2-4 liters) of fluid per day with at least half being water.
 Avoiding alcohol is also recommended as alcohol can increase the concentration of uric acid in the blood, which is likely to trigger an attack.
 Food choices also have an impact on gout flare-ups.
 The ADA recommends eating a moderate amount of healthy proteins including low-fat dairy, eggs, tofu, and nut butter while limiting your daily intake of meat, fish, and poultry to 4-6 ounces or 113-170 grams.
 (2)

-You May Also Like:Top Tips for Managing a Gout Attack
+You May Also Like:Top 6 Tips for Controlling Gout

 Related Search Topics (Ads):